Tax harmonization: Tax harmonization advantages

+Tax harmonization can prevent a Race to the Bottom.

 Since regions have harmonized tax rates, they do not compete over capital by reducing tax rates.
-This prevents all regions to reduce their tax rates in order to ensure that their country is the most attractive from the point of view of tax costs.
-However, this battle has its own price, the reduction of tax rates bringing with it a reduction in tax revenues.
+This prevents all regions to reduce their tax rates in order to ensure that their country is the most attractive from the point of view of tax costs, as this battle has its own price in the reduction of tax rates resulting in a reduction in tax revenues.